 Benefits of Using Fire-Retardant Treated Wood

-Wood has naturally been the main construction material for thousands of years.
+Wood has been the main construction material of choice for thousands of years.
 Sturdy, visually appealing and readily available, it’s no wonder architects and builders love to craft sensational structures with wood.

-Builders looking to build with Fire Retardant Treated Wood (FRTW) can fulfill their needs at Longhouse Specialty Forest Products on Vancouver Island.
-We work with coastal and interior softwoods and specialize in Western Red Cedar.
+Builders and homeowners looking to use Fire Retardant Treated Wood (FRTW) in their next project can fulfill their needs with us here at Longhouse Specialty Forest Products on Vancouver Island.
+We work with coastal and interior softwoods and specialize in providing the highest quality Western Red Cedar products.

 There are numerous advantages to building with treated lumber.
 Here are 5 key benefits to keep in mind if you are considering using treated wood in your next project: